MildlyFootwear/VFSLauncher/README.md

 ```

-will make the example game executable think that whatever is in the mods folder is actually under the Game folder and the game will save info to "C:\saves" instead of the default folder under My Documents.
+would make the launched executable think that whatever is in the mods folder is actually under the Game folder.
+If the executable were a game and tried to make a save in the directory most games will save to by default, it will instead be redirected to "C:\saves".

-Launch with command arguments to load a profile and the executable you wish to hook into it.

-For example: VFSLauncher.exe "Profiles\Profile1.txt" "C:\Windows\system32\cmd.exe" will launch the command prompt with the virtual file system specified in the Profiles folder present in the executable's directory.
-You can create a text file and put the path to it as the 3rd argument to pass arguments on to the launched executable as if they were just ammended to a typical Windows shortcut.

 ## Building